DaniLacarbi/JTetris/README.md

 ```
 Then, open your preferred IDE, import this project and then run the "Tetris.java" file.

-Alternatively, a .jar file is available in the "Releases" tab.
-To run it, install a JVM and then double-click it, or run it from the terminal by navigating to the .jar file's directory and typing
+Alternatively, a .jar file is available in the "Releases" tab (updated as of Feb 16th, 2025).
+To run it, install a JVM and run it from the terminal by navigating to the .jar file's directory and typing
 ```
 java -jar JTetris.jar
 ```